 Controlling Ticks on your homestead

 Ticks live for 12 months of the year on your homestead.
 They are tiny arachnids that live three-quarters of their lifecycle on the ground.
 When they reach the adult stage, they climb up onto blades of grass, put out their feelers looking for a mammal to hitch a ride on and take a blood meal, before dropping to the ground to lay their eggs.
 Ticks carry several diseases including Lyme Disease, Rocky Mountain spotted fever and tularemia.
 Some livestock, like camelids, are also prone to tick paralysis when they have a heavy infestation of ticks on their bodies.

 Controlling Ticks on your homestead

-Understanding the tick lifecycle can help you manage ticks better and prevent tick-borne disease both in your livestock, pets and in our home.
+Understanding the tick lifecycle can help you manage ticks better and prevent tick-borne disease both in your livestock, pets and in your home.
 Ticks, generally, are only a bother, in temperate zones, in the early Spring from the time the snow melts until mid-June when they have laid their eggs in the grass and their lifecycle begins again.
 Livestock and pets, as well as humans, should be checked after walking in long grass, for both crawling and embedded ticks.
-Ticks prefer to imbed on livestock and pets in the groin area or along the neck, and behind the ears.
+Ticks prefer to be embedded on livestock and pets in the groin area or along the neck, and behind the ears.
 These spots should be checked regularly for embedded ticks during tick season.
 If you find a tick, don’t just pull it off, as you will leave behind the mouth and head as well as squeezing the disease-causing bacteria into the bloodstream of your patient.
 Instead follow the directions here, to safely remove ticks from livestock and pets.